TekWiz2021/Win-X-Menu/README.md

 Then using the Win X Editor I could add New Items and everything was in group 1 I added a photo... of the Menu I edited.

+group 1 can be found  C:\Users\Admin\AppData\Local\Microsoft\Windows\WinX\group1
+with all the links.
+I moved group2 and group3 to group1 and modified the the desktop.ini